EvanMorsch/C-List/README.md

 # C-List
-List library for C aimed at wide, general, thread-safe usage with enough functionality to make list usage super convenient!
+List library for C aimed at simple, general, thread-safe usage with enough functionality to make working with lists easy and convenient!
 <br/>
 <br/>

 # A little about the design
-Everytime I start a project, I find myself re-coding some pretty basic stuff like this because nothing fits my needs how I'd like.
-Well, I've had enough!

-I loosely took inspiration from the Javascript Array API because I love the method selection and have never been left wanting whenever I use it.
-Whenever I come across a task that would benefit from an addition, I wouldn't mind adding it.
+I loosely took inspiration from the Javascript Array methods but would be happy to entertain additions or modifications.

-I tried to keep everything small, readable, and efficient enough not to embarrass myself but I'm sure theres room for improvement.
-Once I take note of them, I'll be quick to update this repo.

-I've made a (lazy) attempt at ensuring that this library is thread safe and doesnt leak memory but extensive testing is yet to be done.
-My development machine as of now is a running MACOS so valgrind is a bit of a difficulty to get running.
-After testing is done, more of an attempt at ensuring thread efficiency and stability will be made
+I still have a pretty long list of TODOs in my notepad so expect some implementation changes under the hood.
+The usage should remain the same for the most part.
 <br/>
 <br/>